Cairns Tickets

 Snorkeling

-Best Time: From June–October, the water is clearest, jellyfish are rare, and reef colors pop.
+Best time: From June–October, the water is clearest, jellyfish are rare, and reef colors pop.
 Calm surface conditions also make snorkeling easier for beginners.
 Expect excellent visibility in shallow lagoons and reef drop-offs.

 Diving

-Best Time: From April–November, you’ll get the clearest water and the widest range of dive trips, including to advanced sites.
+Best time: From April–November, you’ll get the clearest water and the widest range of dive trips, including to advanced sites.
 Coral is healthy, and visibility is perfect for wide-angle underwater photography.

-Wildlife Spotting
+Wildlife spotting

-Best Time: July–September for whales and January–March for turtles.
+Best time: July–September for whales and January–March for turtles.
 These months align with the migration and nesting patterns of iconic reef species.

 Scenic Flights & Photography